A measure of authorship by publications: Introduction

-Another problem of $h$-index is its failure to distinguish between solo author and co-author publications.
+Another limitation with both these indices is that they don't take into account the difference between solo author and co-author publications.
 This feature entirely overlooks any need for proration of authorship in joint publications.
-However, this lack of proration can lead to rampant unjustified co-authorships, and sometimes, false authorship.\footnote{Stephan~\cite{stephan} presents a concept of {\it false} authorship that results out of an agreement between a group of authors to share credits of different papers with the understanding that the heavy lifting for different papers will be done, not by all, but a few members of this group.
-The unbridled increase in coauthorship does not preclude widespread prevalence of such authorship.} In fact, proliferation of such undesirable authorship has now forced several fields to explicitly formalize the definition of an author.
-For example, {American Physical Society} and {International Council of Biomedical Journal Editors} have established specific rules for authorship (see Section VII in Liebowitz~\cite{lie}).\footnote{These definitions are available at the webpages, ${https://www.aps.org/policy/statements/02_2.cfm}$ and $https://www.councilscienceeditors.org/resource-library/editorial-policies/white-paper-on-publication-ethics/2-2-authorship-and-authorship-responsibilities$, respectively.
-Unfortunately however, despite such drastic measure, Tarnow~\cite{tarnow} argues that there is widespread suspicion of undesirable authorship contravening the definition adopted by American Physical Society.} In an attempt to discourage such tendencies, R.\ Berk, then an editor of a leading radiology journal, called for devaluing the impact of co-author papers on academic authorship, in Berk~\cite{berk}.
-In fact, our $e$-index follows this advice by suitably devaluing authorship generated out of joint papers in an ethical manner.
+However, this lack of proration can lead to rampant unjustified co-authorships, and sometimes, false authorship.\footnote{\cite{stephan1996economics} presents a concept of {\it false} authorship that results out of an agreement between a group of authors to share credits of different papers with the understanding that the heavy lifting for different papers will be done, not by all, but a few members of this group.
+Given the unbridled increase in co-authorship over years, it is difficult to establish absence of such practices.} In fact, proliferation of such undesirable authorship has now forced several fields to explicitly formalize the definition of an author.\footnote{For example, the {American Physical Society} and the {International Council of Biomedical Journal Editors} have established specific rules for authorship (see Section VII in ~\cite{liebowitz2014willful}).
+These definitions are available at the webpages, \url{https://www.aps.org/policy/statements/02_2.cfm} and \url{https://www.councilscienceeditors.org/resource-library/editorial-policies/white-paper-on-publication-ethics/2-2-authorship-and-authorship-responsibilities}, respectively.} Unfortunately, despite such drastic measures, \cite{tarnow2002coauthorship} argues that there is widespread suspicion of undesirable authorships contravening these definitions.
+In an attempt to discourage such tendencies, \cite{berk1989irresponsible}, then an editor of a leading radiology journal, called for devaluing the impact of co-author papers on academic authorship.
+Our $E$-index follows this advice by suitably devaluing authorship generated out of joint papers in an ethical manner.